How to Get Rid of Mold in a Shower (DIY Guide)

 • Add corner blocking so cement board edges have support

-Shower niche framed between studs with pitched bottom shelf.
+Shower niche framed between wall studs with the bottom shelf pitched slightly forward for water drainage

-Step 5: Install ½” Cement Board (The Right Substrate)
+Step 5: Install 1/2-Inch Cement Board (The Right Substrate)

 I dry-fit all boards first to plan seams and confirm openings for the niche, window, and plumbing.

-Cutting a plumbing opening into cement board for shower rebuild.
+Cutting a precise plumbing valve opening into cement board for the shower rebuild after mold removal

 • Keep factory edges together for straighter seams